What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 Broadcast a special Pink October salon e-newsletter.
 It doesn’t have to be all about you and the salon.
 Include some useful information – this brilliant infographic from Breast Cancer Care shows how to detect breast cancer early.

-Want to use it?
+Want to use it on your salon social?
 You can download it here and use it on your online marketing.

 17. Event countdown on salon social